Policing Mayberry: Misconceptions about 'rural' cops

 Despite the population and resource pressures that will further the pace of urbanization, small rural community policing will remain an important part of our national fabric for the foreseeable future.
 According to the Bureau of Justice Statistics:

-Sheriff’s Offices show similar numbers.
-In 2008 approximately 2,358 departments had fewer than 49 deputies each, employing a total of 39,033 sworn deputies, approximately 21 percent of the nationwide number.
+Sheriff’s offices show similar numbers.
+In 2008, approximately 2,358 departments had fewer than 49 deputies each, employing a total of 39,033 sworn deputies, approximately 21% of the nationwide number.

 While some small communities such as Halifax may be looking to decrease their law enforcement expenditures criminals have continued to act out regardless of community size.

-What’s most striking is that communities with a population of 10,000 to 24,999 have seen their murder rates increase 9.2 percent while communities of under 10,000 have seen a whopping 18.3 percent increase.
+What’s most striking is that communities with a population of 10,000 to 24,999 have seen their murder rates increase 9.2% while communities of under 10,000 have seen a whopping 18.3% increase.
 In other words, as Joseph F. Donnemeyer of the Ohio State University has recognized, though “rural areas today have less crime than their urban counterparts, they also have more crime than they did in the past, and their crime problems are serious.”
 An increase in gangs and illegal drug use are just two of the challenges facing rural law enforcement departments.

 What’s even more alarming is that officer deaths in communities of 10,000 or less are high, second only to those in large urban centers.
 This mirrors similar date from 1988 to 1997 where the rate of officers killed in rural areas was greater than that for large urban enclaves.

-However, there are also distinct advantages in working in a smaller, rural department.
-With fewer calls for service officers have time to act on crime prevention and more thoroughly investigate the crimes that do occur.
+However, there are also distinct advantages to working in a smaller, rural department.
+With fewer calls for service, officers have time to act on crime prevention and more thoroughly investigate the crimes that do occur.
 Though officers probably respond to more than their fair share of barking dog and civil complaints, these contacts allow them to hone interpersonal skills and develop relationships that may prove useful in the future.
-Though the number of patrol officers vice investigators / detectives is not readily available, it would be safe to conclude that in many smaller jurisdictions patrol officers perform, from time to time, investigative duties that look more like detective work.
-See the sidebar for an example.
+Though the number of patrol officers vice investigators/detectives is not readily available, it would be safe to conclude that in many smaller jurisdictions patrol officers perform, from time to time, investigative duties that look more like detective work.

 Rural policing is no longer Mayberry, and maybe it never was.